Rohit-Saini7/01-JavaScript-Drum-Kit/README.md

 # First challange of [JavaScript30](https://javascript30.com/)

 Its a drum kit webpage, where each key represent a sound.
 Sounds can be made as we press keys on our keyboard.
-To experience on your on visit [here](https://rohit-saini7.github.io/01-JavaScript-Drum-Kit/)
+To experience on your own visit [here](https://rohit-saini7.github.io/01-JavaScript-Drum-Kit/)

 ## What is JavaScript 30